 Now with your feet in positions, your knees bent, and body crouched, you have built up enough pressure and positional energy on your feet to make the jump for your Ollie.
 However, there is an art and technique to the jump as well.

 Don’t just jump like a frog with all legs up.
 This way your feet lose all its potential energy at once and you will land too hard, possibly hurting yourself.
-While jumping for your Ollie, the trick is to jumping one foot at a time.
-First your front foot jump up, and then your second foot.
+While jumping for your Ollie, the trick is to jump one foot at a time.
+First, your front foot jumps up, and then your second foot.
 While the front foot is up in the air and off the deck, make sure the side of that foot brushes against the front kick.
-And ideally at the same time, your back foot will be forcing down the rear kick so that it touches the ground while the front kick flips up.
+And ideally, at the same time, your back foot will be forcing down the rear kick so that it touches the ground while the front kickflips up.
 Pop is what we call the sound the back tail makes when it hits the ground after your kick it down with your back foot.
 Essentially, you are forcing down of the back tail with your back foot so that it flips up and your front foot gets to brush against the front tail.

 Step 7: Descend

 There is a little technique involved while you are coming down from the jump or descending.
 And learning how to master this will make sure that you not only have a smoother landing but its furthermore safer for you and easier on your board.